Taunton sleeping car fire

 In the early hours of 6 July 1978, a fire broke out in a sleeping car train near Taunton, Somerset, England.
-Twelve people were killed and 15 were injured.
 The fire was caused by an electric heater that had been obstructed by sacks of dirty bed linen, causing it to overheat.
 Most deaths were due to smoke inhalation.
+Twelve people were killed and 15 were injured.

 In response to the incident, British Rail adopted various fire safety measures on the newly introduced Mark 3 passenger carriages.

 Background

 The fire started in a British Railways Mark 1 sleeping car (no. W2437) which had been built in 1960, at which time trains in the UK were mostly hauled by steam locomotives, which provided steam for heating passenger accommodation.
 Diesel locomotives of the period were fitted with boilers so that they could be used with existing coaches.
 However, with steam locomotives gone by the 1970s, and with boilers proving unreliable and expensive to maintain, the decision was made to change to electric train heating (ETH).
 W2437 was converted in 1976, with an electric heater being installed in the vestibule, although steam heating capability was retained.
 It was assumed that luggage and other items would not be placed in the vestibules against the heater and no warning notices were provided.

 The Class 47-hauled 22:30 sleeping car express from Penzance to Paddington on 5 July 1978 was scheduled to pick up two sleeping cars at Plymouth; this arrangement was so that passengers joining the train there could go to bed without having to wait for the main service to arrive at around midnight.

 The main store for bed linen on the Plymouth service was at Old Oak Common depot near London Paddington.
 Used bedding from Plymouth was previously transported in the guards van of the Plymouth portion, but in 1977 that vehicle was removed from the formation.
 Instead, the dirty linen was stacked in plastic bags in the vestibule of W2437, adjacent to the heater.
 At the time the ETH was not in use, but from May 1978, two months before the accident, ETH was brought into use instead of steam.